AlenaYashkina/rent_gram/README.md

 # Rent Gram

 Scraper + frontend viewer for Telegram rental listings.
+Visit the live demo at https://rent-gram.netlify.app/ for quick browsing of the generated feed.

 ## What it does
 - Scrapes Telegram channels (LLM-guided discovery) and writes enriched NDJSON (`out.ndjson`).